purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 There were still some things I wanted to improve, like bit depth (i.e. the number of colors) and the count of optimized $2 \times 2$ blocks.
 Both of these issues hinged on getting access to significantly more than the $600$ built-in blocks.

-I've looked high and low for ways to add custom blocks, but all I've found were tricks based on wrapping existing blocks in notoriously laggy item frames.
+I've looked high and low for ways to add custom blocks, but all I found were tricks based on wrapping existing blocks in notoriously laggy item frames.
 And then...

 ### Blockstates